TheOluwafemi/bolsa/README.md

-# 🔐 Tinystate: A Lightweight State Management Library with Persistence & Middleware
+# 🔐 Bolsa: A Lightweight State Management Library with Persistence & Middleware

-**Tinystate** is a lightweight state management library written in TypeScript, offering:
+**Bolsa** is a lightweight state management library written in TypeScript, offering:

 ✅ **Global State Management**
 ✅ **Automatic Persistence** (IndexedDB for Web, AsyncStorage for React Native)